Human Traffic: Drugs and the counter culture

 All the characters identify strongly with the 1990s counter-culture: all are drug users to a greater or lesser extent; Jip idolises Bill Hicks; Koop dreams of being a DJ; Moff's bedroom is festooned with anti-establishment posters.
 Lulu gives an extended speech about her individuality whilst Nina revels in becoming unemployed.

 Jip concludes his narration by saying "We're all fucked up in our own way, y'know, but we're all doing it together.
 We're freestylin' on the buckle wheel of life, trapped in a world of internal dialogue.
 Like Bill Hicks said: 'It's an insane world, but I'm proud to be part of it.'"

 Although there is significant dialogue about drug use contained in the film (specifically MDMA (ecstasy), marijuana, and one sarcastic discussion about heroin and crack cocaine), the only drug use by main characters is a scene where Jip and Koop are having an intimate conversation at a house party and they are seen cutting up a line of white powder.
 They are never actually shown snorting it, but nonchalantly rub it into their gums during a discussion.
 Later at the same party Nina and Lulu are seen sharing a spliff on a balcony and Ernie, one of the protagonist's in Howard Marks' monologue 'Spliff Politics' is also seen smoking a large spliff.

 Reception

-The film generated mixed reviews, garnering 59% positive reviews on Rotten Tomatoes.
+The film received mixed reviews.
 Film critic Colm Keaveny proclaimed this film to be Danny Dyer's "finest hour", and Irish critic James Murphy called Dyer's performance "truly remarkable".
 The film garnered 11 international awards and was nominated for a BAFTA.
 Leonard Maltin gave the film two and a half stars, describing it as "a writer's film if there ever was one".

 Soundtrack

-An important part of this film is the soundtrack; which includes some of the most famous contemporary dance music producers of the time.
-These include Armand Van Helden, CJ Bolland, Fatboy Slim, Jacknife Lee, Pete Heller, Ferry Corsten, Carl Cox, Dillinja, Felix Da Housecat, Orbital, Aphrodite, Death in Vegas, Primal Scream, Liquid Child, Underworld, Age of Love, Energy 52, Brainbug and Lucid.
+An important part of this film is the soundtrack, which includes some of the most famous contemporary dance music producers of the time.
+These include Armand Van Helden, C. J. Bolland, Fatboy Slim, Jacknife Lee, Pete Heller, Ferry Corsten, Carl Cox, Dillinja, Felix Da Housecat, Orbital, Aphrodite, Death in Vegas, Primal Scream, Liquid Child, Underworld, Age of Love, Energy 52, Brainbug and Lucid.
 The incidental music and scratching from the scene 'Puffin' the Herb' was by Mad Doctor X.